Soumya-Luhach/Student-Depression-Analysis-SQL-Tableau-/README.md

 - The current dashboard focuses on record counts and does not directly encode the depression outcome in its marks.
 - The analysis is descriptive and does not control for confounding variables.

-## Suggested Enhancements

-- Add KPI cards for total students and the recorded depression rate.
-- Add the depression outcome as a colour, filter, or side-by-side comparison in the existing charts.
-- Publish the dashboard to Tableau Public and add the interactive link here.
-- Export a high-resolution dashboard image and place it near the top of this README.
 - Document the dataset source and licence.

 ## Author